-&lt;sup>10College of Law Field Placement Policy, adopted by the faculty on May 9, 2013; amended March 21, 2017.
+&lt;sup>11College of Law Field Placement Policy, adopted by the faculty on May 9, 2013; amended March 21, 2017.

-&lt;sup>11Amended language adopted by the Faculty of the College of the Law on December 4, 2017.
+&lt;sup>12Amended language adopted by the Faculty of the College of the Law on December 4, 2017.
+Amended February 15, 2024.

 - 2. The subject matter of the course does not duplicate that of a course offered by the College of Law. - 3.
 The subject matter of the course does not duplicate that of another course the student has taken in any program. - 4.
 The student takes the course after matriculating in the College of Law's J.D. program. - 5.
-The course is either (a) graduate level (currently level 5000 or above); or (b) supported by a compelling argument demonstrating how a particular lower-level course will specifically benefit the student's legal education.
+The course is a University of Iowa course that is either (a) graduate level (currently level 5000 or above); or (b) supported by a compelling argument demonstrating how a particular lower-level course will specifically benefit the student's legal education. - 6.
+In the case of a distance course, the course satisfies the requirements stated in Section II(I)(2) of the College of Law's Policy on Distance Education Courses.

 A student's ability to count non-law credit hours toward the J.D. degree is also subject to the restrictions in the Graduation Requirements for the J.D.
-Degree, the College of Law's Joint Degree Program policy, and any other applicable University, College of Law, or departmental requirements.
+Degree, the College of Law's Combined Degrees policy, and any other applicable University, College of Law, or departmental requirements.